alejanpa17/mx5-diagnostic-tool/README.md

 **MX5 Diagnostic Tool** is an open-source hardware and software solution designed to modernize diagnostics for the Mazda MX-5 (Miata) NA and NB generations.

 Unlike modern OBD2 vehicles, early Miatas use a proprietary diagnostic protocol located in the engine bay.
-This tool acts as a wireless bridge, plugging directly into the **Engine Bay Diagnostic Box**, allowing users to read fault codes, stream live data, and perform active tests via a wireless interface (WiFi/Bluetooth).
+This tool wirelessly transmits diagnostic data directly to a smartphone, allowing users to view real-time stats, perform tests and fault codes right on their mobile screen.

 ## ⚡ Capabilities